rain2108/ML-assignment-model-comparison/README.md

-# ML-assignment-model-comparison

-# A Technical Report and Comparative Architectural Analysis of YOLOv8n and YOLOv5s for Rock-Paper-Scissors Detection
+# Technical Report and Comparative Architectural Analysis of YOLOv8n and YOLOv5s for Rock Paper Scissor Detection

 ## 🧾 Short Description
 In this project, we put two top-tier, real-time object detection models—YOLOv5s and YOLOv8n—head-to-head to see which was better for a specific, fun task: recognizing "rock," "paper," and "scissors" hand gestures.